Skip to Main Content

 Comprehensive examinations are designed to assess how well students have mastered the curriculum in their degree program and are taken near the end of a student’s work in the program.
 Students who choose or are required to take a graduate comprehensive examination in their program must:

-be matriculated,
+• be matriculated,

-have a GPA of at least 3.00,
+• have a GPA of at least 3.00,

-have no outstanding admissions or matriculation conditions, and
+• have no outstanding admissions or matriculation conditions, and

-be scheduled to complete all course requirements for the degree by the end of the semester in which the examination is taken; in some cases, depending on the number of credits remaining, it may be preferable to take the comprehensive examination in the semester before the student expects to graduate, should all or part of the exam need to be repeated.
+• be scheduled to complete all course requirements for the degree by the end of the semester in which the examination is taken; in some cases, depending on the number of credits remaining, it may be preferable to take the comprehensive examination in the semester before the student expects to graduate, should all or part of the exam need to be repeated.

 A comprehensive examination may not be taken more than twice.
 In extraordinary circumstances, exceptions may be granted by the Faculty Council Committee on Graduate Admissions and Standards; students may obtain information on filing a petition to this committee in the Office of Academic Standing, 3219 Boylan Hall.
-Students who are unsuccessful after two attempts will have a stop placed on their records preventing further registration.
+Students who are unsuccessful after two attempts will have a stop placed on their record, preventing further registration.
 In order to take the exam a third time (and have the registration stop removed), students must petition the Committee on Graduate Admissions and Standards.
-A student may appeal a failing grade through the College’s established grade appeals process.
+A student may appeal a failing grade through the college’s established grade appeals process.

 Thesis